TheTexta/obsidian-main/Psychology/Unit 9 - Social Psychology/Perception.md

 #social-psychology
 What you perceive a person to be, without explaining why you have that perception.
 In [[Social Psychology]] perception refers to the mental processes by which we form impressions of people.
-This includes not just the impressions but the conclusions which are drawn from them, based on physical appearance, voice, tonality, body language (all that [[Autism|autistic]] shit).
+This includes not just the impressions but the conclusions which are drawn from them, based on physical appearance, voice, tonality, body language (all that [[autism spectrum disorder|autistic]] shit).
 There is a [[Primacy Effect]] in perception formation, which is what gives earlier impressions greater significance in the way we perceive someone then later ones.

 Perception::What you perceive a person to be without explaining that perception.
 The mental processes by which we form impressions of people.
 Prone to the [[Primacy Effect]].
 <!--SR:!2023-11-13,6,250-->